jittagornp/index-search-javascript/README.md

     }
 };
 ```
-- <i>postfixFieldNameHighlight</i> (optional) : postfix of highlight field name which you make index,
+- <i>postfixFieldNameHighlight</i> (optional) : postfix of highlight field name which you make index.
 such as you need make index on field 'name',
 when you search you will see field 'nameHighligh' (by default) which is html highlight of 'name'

 - <i>percentSuggest</i> (optional) : default is 60, for tell IndexSearch when you search not found,
-IndexSearch will find other keyword suggestions which same the keyword search following percentSuggest,
+IndexSearch will find other keyword suggestions which same the keyword search following percentSuggest.
 such as you search 'java2' but not found this keyword in dictionary, it's will find other keyword which same 'java2',
-result is 'java' becase 'java' same 'java2' 75% > 60%
+result is 'java' because 'java' same 'java2' 75% > 60%(by default)
+- <i>stopword</i> (optional) : is the function for separate keyword from sentence. by default user while space for stop word.